Back to posts

 How to Get Started

-If you’re new to property-based testing, here’s a practical path:
+If you’re new to property-based testing, start small:

-Start with one function.
-Pick a pure function with clear invariants — a sorting function, a parser, a string transformer.
+1. Start with one function.
+Pick a pure function with clear invariants, like a sorting function, a parser, or a string transformer.
 Write one property for it.

-Learn the shrinking.
+2. Learn the shrinking.
 When a test fails, pay attention to how the framework shrinks the input.
-This is where the real debugging power lives.
+That’s where the debugging power lives.

-Add properties for data structures.
-LRU caches, queues, and other data structures have rich invariants that are perfect for PBT.
+4. Add properties for data structures.
+LRU caches, queues, and other data structures have rich invariants that suit PBT well.

-Try the ghostwriter.
-Hypothesis’s hypothesis write command can generate property tests from function signatures automatically — a great way to get started.
+5. Try the ghostwriter.
+Hypothesis’s hypothesis write command can generate property tests from function signatures automatically.
+It’s a low-friction way to get started.

 The Future: PBT in the Age of AI

 AI agents can discover properties.
-Anthropic’s research shows that LLMs are particularly good at identifying properties from code context — reading type annotations, docstrings, and function names to infer what should be true.
-This means agents can auto-generate property tests from existing codebases.
+Anthropic’s research suggests LLMs are good at inferring what should be true from type annotations, docstrings, and function names.
+That means agents can auto-generate property tests from existing codebases.

 Properties are simpler for agents to verify.
 Predicting exact outputs for complex functions is hard for LLMs.
-But stating “this function should never return negative values” or “this output should always be a valid JSON” is much easier.
-PBT aligns with what LLMs do well.
+Stating “this function should never return negative values” or “this output should always be valid JSON” is easier, and it plays to what LLMs do well.

 PBT catches agent-generated bugs.
-When AI agents write code, they can introduce subtle bugs that example-based tests miss.
-Property-based tests catch these by testing invariants rather than specific cases.
-The PGS framework’s 23-37% improvement over TDD shows this empirically.
+When an AI agent writes code, it can introduce subtle bugs that example-based tests miss.
+Testing invariants rather than specific cases catches those.
+The PGS framework’s 23-37% improvement over TDD is the empirical evidence.

 Non-deterministic systems need properties.
-AI agents produce non-deterministic outputs.
-Traditional equality assertions don’t work.
-But properties — “the agent should never delete files without confirmation” — work perfectly.
-PBT is the natural testing paradigm for AI systems.
+AI agents produce non-deterministic outputs, so equality assertions don’t work.
+Properties like “the agent should never delete files without confirmation” do.
+It’s the natural testing approach for AI systems.

-The trajectory is clear: as AI agents write more code and make more decisions, property-based testing will become essential for maintaining confidence in software quality.
-The frameworks are mature, the techniques are proven, and the synergy with AI is just beginning to be explored.
+As agents write more code and make more decisions, property-based testing is a practical way to keep confidence in software quality.
+The frameworks are mature and the techniques are proven; the synergy with AI is just starting.